 Do choose clothes to compliment your location: If you are taking pictures in a field or the mountains, consider clothes with more natural colors.
 And if you are taking pictures in a downtown area, you might consider more urban clothes with bolder colors.

 Do choose colors that compliment your skin tone: For example, if you have light skin, white clothing can wash out your complexion in photographs

-Don't wear anything with big logos or lots of writing (it detracts from the two of you)
+Don't wear anything with big logos or lots of writing (its distracting)

 Don't wear exactly matching outfits - it's just a no-no

 Don't wear clothes that are too tight or too baggy (if it fits perfectly, you'll feel perfect; if it doesn’t. . . it will show in your photographs)